algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 ### 2.1.
 Evaluation Criteria

-The evaluation criteria are set principally by the stakeholders, they are the ones that will assess whether the product fulfills expectations or not.
+The evaluation criteria are set principally by the stakeholders, they are the ones that will assess whether the product fulfils expectations or not.

 #### ➭ **Acceptance Criteria**